fleetdm/fleet/handbook/community.md

 line one
 line two

-To ensure formatting is consistent across GitHub and the Fleet website, you'll need to add a newline anywhere you want a linebreak.
-For example, if we separate the lines with a newline:
+To ensure formatting is consistent across GitHub and the Fleet website, you'll need to add a new line anywhere you want a line break.
+For example, if we separate the lines with a new line:

 ```
 line one